-The Census Bureau also uses decennial census results to determine the statisticalsampling frames for the American Community Survey (ACS), which replaced the long form in the decennial census, and the dozens of other surveys conducted by the Census Bureau.
-The results of these surveys are used to support important government functions, such as appropriating federal funds to local communities (an estimated $400 billion annually); producing monthly unemployment, crime, and poverty rates; and publishing health and education data.
+The Census Bureau also uses decennial census results to determine the statistical sampling frames for the American Community Survey (ACS), which replaced the long form in the decennial census, and dozens of other surveys conducted by the Census Bureau.
+The results of these surveys are used to support important government functions, such as appropriating federal funds to states and local communities (an estimated $675 billion annually); producing monthly unemployment, housing vacancy, and poverty rates; and publishing health and education data.

 Finally, decennial data play an increasingly important role in U.S. commerce and the economy.
 As people expand their use of data to make decisions at the local and national levels, they increasingly depend on data from the Census Bureau to make these decisions.